 Hilma – Converging Hi-Tech and Social impact in Israel

 Founded by Yossi Tsuria, Hilma is a hi-tech non-profit established in 2018.
 Hilma was launched as a collaboration of several Israeli hi-tech executives who aimed at converging hi tech and social impact activity.
 Hilma trains young, talented, and motivated Israelis in technological solutions.
-In fact, 50 out of 60 of their programmers are young women who are volunteering as part of their national service years.
+In fact, 50 out of 60 of their programmers are young women who are volunteering in the “Carmel 6000” framework as part of their national service years (in cooperation with the Education Ministry and the Israel Innovation Authority).
 They provide technological solutions or develop applications to improve education, health, and welfare for the broader population.
 Hilma-tech believes that every individual has a right to live an enjoyable life, filled with empowerment and support.
 They focus on solutions for disadvantaged and disabled persons.
 Here are just a few of the social impact initiatives Hilma is working on.

 Impact on people with disabilities